Myofascial Pain Syndrome

 - Trying light therapy, which uses infrared light on your trigger points to loosen the myofascial knots

-- Undergoing dry needling, during which thin needles are poked into the area where you feel pain
+- Undergoing dry needling, during which the specialist pokes thin needles into the area where you feel pain

 - Getting trigger point injections, during which your pain specialist injects a numbing agent to relieve the tension in your muscles